StratifyLabs/StratifyBlog/content/tutorials/2013-12-07-Pointers-and-Arrays.md

 ---
+categories:
+- Embedded C Tutorial
+date: "2013-12-07"
 layout: post
+number: 6
+page_source: EmbeddedC
+tagline: Embedded C Tutorial
+tags:
+- C tutorial
 title: Pointers and Arrays
-categories: [Embedded C Tutorial]
-tagline: Embedded C Tutorial
-page_source: EmbeddedC
-tags : [C tutorial]
-number: 06
-date: 2013-12-07
 ---

 Pointers and arrays are powerful tools in C programming.
 While arrays are a straightforward concept, pointers are more difficult for new programmers to grasNonetheless, they are worth learning as they are an essential part of the C language.